SureDeveloping/thrill-seeker-drf-api/README.md

 - django-resized==1.0.2 - To resize uploaded images

 ## Deployment
-Deploying the Django backend :
-It is assumed that user accounts exist for the respective services used and that usage rights are available.

-1. Set DEBUG in the settings.py file to False to ensure that the application runs in production mode during deployment.
-2. Log in to the Heroku account, create a new Heroku app. and select a region.
+The project was coded with gipod and then deployed on heroku.

+### Preparation for heroku depolyment
+* Make sure the requirements.txt are up to date - command pip3 freeze > requirements.txt.
+* Create a procfile for the configuration of the Heroku deployment as a Gunicorn web application.
+* Set ALLOWED_HOSTS, CLIENT_ORIGIN, CLIENT_ORIGIN_DEV in settings.py.
-3. Set the local environment variables, env.py file for the PostgreSQL URL, the Cloudinary URL and the secret Django key.
-These variables must also be added in the Heroku app under the Config Vars section.
-To communicate with the Heroku application.
-Avoid exposing your environment variables in your public repository.
-Use the Config Vars section in Heroku to securely set your environment variables.
+* Set the local environment variables, env.py file for the PostgreSQL URL, the Cloudinary URL and the secret Django key.
+* Set DEBUG in the settings.py file to False to ensure that the application runs in production mode during deployment.
-4. Perform all database migrations and have the current state of the models in the database schema.
-Commit and push all changes to the GitHub repository.
-The commands python manage.py makemigrations and python manage.py migrate were used for this.
+* Make migrations to have the latest models in the database schema.
+* Commit and push all changes to the GitHub repository.

-4. In the Heroku dashboard, the created app is connected to the GitHub repository under the "Deployment method" section on the deployment page.
-The app is then deployed via "Manual deployment" by clicking the Deploy Branch button.
-After successful deployment, Heroku provides a URL for accessing the live application.
+### Deploying on heroku
+* Log in to your Heroku account.
+* Click on the NEW button and then on "create new app".
+* Choose a unique name for the app.
+* Choose a region, Europe or United States.
+* Click on "create app."
+* Choose the deployment method (For this project GitHub was used).
+* Search for the repository name on GitHub ("thrill-seeker-drf-api").
+* Connect the repository by clicking on Connect
+* Click on the settings tab and then on reveal config vars.
+* Input the required hidden variables
+* Choose Node.js and Python as the designated buildpacks.
+* Click on the Deployment tab
+* Choose the main branch
+* Deploy this project automated or manual (the project was deployed manually)
+* Once a deployment has been successfully completed, a success message is displayed and a view button can be used to view the project in the browser

+### Fork this repository
+* Visit the GitHub repository.
+* Click on the Fork button, located in the upper right-hand corner, next to the star button.
+* Once the forking process is complete, a copy of the repository is created in the GitHub account.

+### Clone this repository
+* Visit the GitHub repository.  [repository](https://https://github.com/SureDeveloping/thrill-seeker-drf-api)
+* Click the Code button, located in the top right, next to the about page.
+* Choose between 'HTTPS', 'SSH', or 'GitHub CLI' based on your preferred method for cloning.
+* Copy the URL.
+* Open Git Bash.
+* Choose the location where the cloned directory will be saved.
+* Type git clone and paste the URL ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+* Press enter to create the local clone.

+### Run this project locally
+* Visit the GitHub repository.  [repository](https://https://github.com/SureDeveloping/thrill-seeker-drf-api)
+* Click the Code button, located in the top right, next to the about page.
+* Click on download Zip.
+* After downloding open the zip file and run it an editor.
+* Create an env.py file for the environment variables.
+* Install PostgreSQL on your machine and open the ports.
+* Create a virtual environment and install the python modules in the pip file.
+* Run python3 makemigrations, migrate and runserver

 ## Testing
 The tests for the Thrill Seeker Api are listed in a separate file.
 This file can be found here.
 [TESTING.md](./TESTING.md)

 ## Bugs
-?????????????

 ### Known bugs
 ???????????????????????????